mrdemonbkgit/gomoku-game-2/ai-opponent.md

 - Executes a minimax search with alpha-beta pruning to depth three (AI -> opponent -> AI) across the best-ranked moves.
 - Uses the same evaluation function as other levels to score leaf nodes, heavily rewarding open-ended lines while penalising blocked formations.
 - Always intercepts immediate wins or losses before launching the deeper search so the branching factor stays contained.
+- Expands its candidate pool whenever live fours or open threes appear so forced defences stay in scope even after pruning.

 ## Heuristic Building Blocks
 - **Potential move generation:** `findPotentialMoves` gathers empty cells adjacent to any stone.
 Empty boards default to the centre point.